 SUBGRADE.
-The top surface of a roadbed on which the pavement structure and shoulders are constructed.
+The soil or embankment upon which the pavement structure is constructed.

 SUBSIDIARY.
 Work or material not measured or paid for directly.
 Compensation for such work is included in the payment for other items of work.

 SUBSTANTIAL COMPLETION.
 The point at which the project (1) can be safely and effectively used by the public without further delays, disruption, or other impediments; and (2) pavement structure, shoulder, drainage, sidewalk, permanent signing and markings, guardrail and other traffic barrier, safety appurtenance, utilities, lighting and all bridge deck and parapet work is complete.